nedbat/coveragepy/doc/contributing.rst

 probably fine.
 A pull request on GitHub is great, but a simple diff or patch works too.

+All contributions are expected to include tests for new functionality and fixes.
+If you need help writing tests, please ask.

 .. _editorconfig.org: http://editorconfig.org
 .. _tox: https://tox.readthedocs.io/